Battle of Ontario

 The Battle of Ontario (Bataille de l'Ontario) is a National Hockey League (NHL) rivalry between the Ottawa Senators and the Toronto Maple Leafs.
-Both teams compete in the Atlantic Division and with current NHL scheduling, they meet three to four times per season.
+Both teams compete in the Atlantic Division and with current NHL scheduling, they meet three or four times per season.
 Games between the teams are often televised nationally on Hockey Night in Canada.
 The rivalry has been described as one of the NHL's top rivalries due to the two teams meeting each other in the postseason throughout the early 2000s.

 Background

 Games between Toronto and Ottawa ice hockey teams date back before the founding of the NHL.
 In 1891, the original Senators defeated the Toronto St. George's to win the Ontario ice hockey title.
 In February 1904, the original Ottawa Senators, aka the 'Silver Seven', defeated the Toronto Marlboros in a Stanley Cup challenge.
 The Senators were founding members of the National Hockey Association (NHA) in 1910 and Toronto teams joined the NHA two years later.
 In 1917, the Toronto NHA franchise was turned over to the NHL and joined the Senators as one of the founding teams of the NHL.
 After the original Ottawa NHL franchise relocated to St. Louis, as the Eagles in 1934, and with the coming of television broadcasting of NHL games in the 1950s, Ottawa-area NHL fans became fans of other NHL teams.
 A Toronto–Ottawa sports rivalry continued between the Argonauts and the Rough Riders of the Canadian Football League (CFL).